enricobottazzi/designated-verifier-proof/README.md

 _________________________________________________________________________________________________

-Designated Verifier Signature is a type of signature that can only be verified by a specific subject.
-The tipical property of digital signatures (Authentication, Integrity and non-repudiation) are still valid but **only in front of a designated verifier**.
+Designated Verifier Proof is a type of proof that can only be verified by a specific subject.
+For this example we used a proof of valid ECDSA signature.

-DVS uses Zero Knowledge Proof to achieve that:
+DVP uses Zero Knowledge Proof to achieve that:

 - The prover chooses the designated verifier
 - The prover signs the message that wants to be shared with the designated verifier